GrammaticalFramework/gf-core/download/index-3.11.md

 **GHC version**

-The GF source code has been updated to compile with GHC 8.4.
+The GF source code has been updated to compile with GHC versions 7.10 through to 8.8.
-Using older versions of GHC (e.g. 8.2, 8.0 and 7.10) should still work too.

 ## Installing from the latest developer source code